nixintel/certstream-proxy/README.md

 I had some initial issue setting this up with a domain that was behind Cloudflare and kept throwing 520 errors.
 The fix was to add  `large_client_header_buffers 4 16k;` to `nginx/conf.d/default.conf`

-[d-Rickyy-b](https://github.com/d-Rickyy-b/certstream-server-go) has also created a newer Certstream server written in Go which works pretty well,.
+[d-Rickyy-b](https://github.com/d-Rickyy-b/certstream-server-go) has also created a newer Certstream server written in Go which works pretty well.